paszekdaniel/faq-spryker/README.md

 - Glue API is FaqRestApi, instead of FaqsRestApi(S!), so data.type is faq, not faqs! <br>
 - changing in FaqRestApiConfig probably would work(but then it won't match file structure), so I leave it as it is <br>
 - Probably can throw unhandled error when id is overwritten, also ALL functions in entityManager (repo too?) throw sth <br>
      but there isn't try catch in business.
-Test that if you will have time
+Test that if you will have time <br>
 - Delete response isn't based on succeeding or failing <br>
+- Table can't sort by votes count